dimastatz/whisper-flow/README.md

 | we can change reality by changing our mind    |   5.55   | False     |

 ### Benchmarking
-The evaluation metrics used for comparing the performance of Whisper Flow are Word Error Rate (WER) and latency.
+The evaluation metrics for comparing the performance of Whisper Flow are Word Error Rate (WER) and latency.
 Latency is measured as the time between two subsequent partial results, with the goal of achieving sub-second latency.
-We are not starting from scratch; several quality benchmarks have already been performed for different ASR engines.
+We're not starting from scratch, as several quality benchmarks have already been performed for different ASR engines.
 I will rely on the research article ["Benchmarking Open Source and Paid Services for Speech to Text"](https://www.frontiersin.org/articles/10.3389/fdata.2023.1210559/full) for guidance.
+For benchmarking the current implementation of Whisper Flow, I use [LibriSpeech](https://www.openslr.org/12).

 ```bash
 | Partial | Latency | Result |